 I like to use annual flowers in the vegetable garden.
 Although many annual flowers will self-seed in following years, for the most part, each year they can be sown anew within the garden wherever it makes the most sense for that particular year’s arrangement of crops.

-Rows of flowers can be alternated with rows of vegetables, or every couple of rows.
+Rows of flowers can be alternated with rows of vegetables, or sown every couple of rows.
 Sprinkle flower seeds in the spring when the rest of the garden is being planted.
-Using flowers like this is considered a living mulch.
-Read more about living mulches here.
+Flowers used in this way are considered a living mulch.
+Read more about using living mulches in the permaculture garden.

 How you alternate your flowers and vegetables will depend on many things such as the size of the bed, the crop selection, and the types of flowers you choose.
 The height of the crops and the flowers, as well as the sun exposure will play a part.